Finally, the classic hand-knotted Moroccan wool rug you’ve saved months for has arrived at your doorstep.

 It suddenly dawns on you — you need one crucial element to complete your carpet home improvement: a rug pad!

-So, how do you solve this pressing need for a rug pad?
+So, what is a rug pad, and how do you solve this pressing need for a rug pad?

 Well, we have three fun do-it-yourself rug pad projects for you.
 But first, let’s explore the benefits of making your own rug pad.